mbudisic/transporting-points-demo/MATH_VALIDATION.md

 ### Step 3: Export Data and Verify

-1. Use the "Export Data" button to download the current distributions as a CSV file
+1. Use the "Export Data" section to download the current distributions:
+   - HTML Report: Contains a comprehensive report focusing on the currently selected transport plan
+   - JSON Data: Contains structured data of distributions and the selected transport plan
-2. The file contains the exact coordinates, heights, and variances used in calculations
+   - CSV File: Contains the exact coordinates, heights, and variances of all blobs
+2. The exports only include information about the currently selected transport plan, its distance matrices, and optimal value
 3. Perform your own calculations using this data
 4. Compare with the displayed results in the application